epochholly/K-means-Clustering-for-SP500-Companies/README.md

 ## Method
 - K-means clustering.
   - The number of clusters is chosen to be 10
-  - Iteratively update the centroids if new points are added to the groups
+  - The outer loop loops for a number of max iterations.
+The first inner loop assigns each point to a cluster.
+The 2nd loop re-computes the centroids of the clusters.